kubeflow/blog/_posts/2022-08-19-kubeflow-user-survey-2022.md

 > “... with the current state of Kubeflow, none of our customers is able to use Kubeflow without extensive modifications, as there are widely gaping security issues and tons of CVEs across all images that need to be patched before going anywhere near production.”

-One of the top three voted answers to the biggest gap in Kubeflow was Security (tied with Installation).
+One of the top three voted answers to the biggest gap in Kubeflow was security (tied with installation).
 In addition, 16% of the freeform answers mentioned the need to improve security in Kubeflow, with top concerns being CVEs in images and user isolation.

 ![2022 survey biggest gaps](/images/2022-08-19-kubeflow-user-survey-2022/kubeflow-gaps.png)